 Founder, COSEND & Holy Goats

-Nathan grew up as a missionary kid and has lived in multiple countries, including China, Ukraine, and Argentina.
-After serving 20 years as a high school German teacher, he accidentally became an entrepreneur, launching two education technology companies.
+Nathan grew up as a missionary kid and has lived and done mission work in multiple countries, including China, Ukraine, and Argentina.
+After serving 20 years as a high school German teacher, he accidentally became an entrepreneur, launching two education technology companies, selling one and retiring early in 2023.

 Nathan brings together a love for global missions, a heart for pastors, and the strategic mindset of a startup founder.
 He and his family (including seven children, three of them adopted) are passionate about following God’s lead.